The Story in Brief

 Chbosky spent over a decade fighting to adapt his own novel and the investment shows.
 He knows what matters, what can be lost, and what must be found through different means.
 The film has the authority of someone who understands the material from inside — a quality absent from most literary adaptations, which are made by people who admire a book rather than people who wrote it.

-Charlie's epistolary voice
+Charlie's epistolary voice becomes voiceover and performance

 The novel's letters give Charlie a specific written voice — earnest, careful, sometimes heartbreaking in its precision.
 The film uses voiceover narration drawn from the letters, which preserves some of this quality.
 Logan Lerman's performance does the rest — his Charlie is interior and watchful in a way that matches the novel's register unusually well.

 Miller's Patrick is the film's great surprise — funny, generous, heartbreaking in his vulnerability.
-The novel's Patrick is rendered through Charlie's adoring perception, which makes him slightly idealised.
+The novel's Patrick is rendered through Charlie's adoring perception, which makes him slightly idealized.
 Miller's performance is more fully dimensional and gives Patrick an interior life the novel only implies.

 Watson plays Sam with warmth and intelligence but her star quality — the very quality that made her casting such a commercial decision — works slightly against the character.
 The novel's Sam is more ordinary and more aspirational for that ordinariness.
 Watson is too luminous to be the girl Charlie sees as extraordinary.

-The tunnel scene
+The tunnel scene exists perfectly in both versions

 The scene in the tunnel — standing on the truck bed, David Bowie's Heroes, the specific feeling of being infinite — is the novel's most beloved passage and the film's most beloved scene.
 Both versions earn it.
 The film's version, with the wind and the music and three young actors at the top of their game, may be the definitive rendering.